k1ch3r/vitePressOca/loops.md

 for(String str : strs) System.out.println(str);
 ```

 This way we can easily get references to all of the items in collections.
-We can reference non value elements of maps as well.
+We can reference non-value elements of maps as well.
 If we are iterating over objects we can use the current reference for methods and fields.

 ```java
 HashMap<String, String> keyValuePairs = new HashMap<>();